 - $475.86/month for seniors aged 65 and older

 You May Qualify for Legal Assistance

-Want to double your odds of getting SSD benefits the first time you apply?
+Want to triple your odds of getting SSD benefits the first time you apply?
 Then pay $0 out of your own pocket to have a Social Security attorney file your claim paperwork.
-People who qualify for legal assistance through this website typically get $10,000 in backpay as well as monthly SSD payments.
+People who qualify for legal assistance through this website typically get $12,000 in backpay as well as monthly SSD payments.